- Section 194J - TDS on Fees for Professional or Technical Services

 TDS on Rent - Section 194I, 194IB & 194IC Under Income Tax Act

-“ Rent,” a word that horrifies people at the beginning or at the end of every month.
+“ Rent,” a word that often bring stress at the start or the end of every month.
 Rent constitutes payments made for a lease, tenancy, sub-lease or other arrangements for properties like Land with a factory, Building with factory, Land, Machinery, Plant, Furniture, or Fittings.

 The government has taken rental income under the umbrella of TDS provisions through Sections 194I, 194IB, and 194IC.